gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 }
 ```

+#### MapsAlive plugin arguments

 The table below explains the arguments passed to the [requestHotspot API method](https://www.mapsalive.com/docs/api-methods/#livedatarequesthotspot) when it is used to call the MapsAlive plugin.

 Argument | Description
 ---|---
 "json"|Tells MapsAlive that the response will come back from the MapsAlive plugin as JSON.
 Always specify "json" regardless of whether your template uses HTML or JSON format.
-0|Tells MapsAlive to only requests the data once and cache the response so that it does not call the MapsAlive plugin more than once for the same hotspot.
+0|Tells MapsAlive to only request the data once and cache the response so that it does not call the MapsAlive plugin more than once for the same hotspot.
 url|The root URL of your Omeka site with `/mapsalive` at the end.
 Adding `/mapsalive` to the URL is what causes the MapsAlive plugin to be called.
 template|Tells the plugin which template to use.
 Template names are case-sensitive.
 items|Passes a comma-separated list of item identifiers to the plugin.
 See [how a hotspot passes item identifiers to the plugin](/plugins/mapsalive/#how-a-hotspot-passes-item-identifiers-to-the-plugin).
 Also see [how a hotspot passes identifiers for repeating items to the plugin](/plugins/mapsalive/#how-a-hotspot-passes-identifiers-for-repeating-items-to-the-plugin)
 data|Passes a double-tilde-separated list of data values to the plugin.
 This argument/value pair can be omitted if you are not passing data.
 It is shown here with an empty string only for clarity.
-[See how a hotspot passes data values to the plugin](/plugins/mapsalive/#how-a-hotspot-passes-data-values-to-the-plugin).
+See [how a hotspot passes data values to the plugin](/plugins/mapsalive/#how-a-hotspot-passes-data-values-to-the-plugin).
+warnings|Set this argument to `on` to have the plugin report [bad identifiers](/plugins/mapsalive/#bad-identifiers).
+The option is not shown in the example above, but to use it, add `", warnings", "on"` at the end of the argument list.
+When the plugin detects a bad identifier, it will insert text like this: "[ITEM 1022 NOT FOUND]".
+To turn warnings off, remove the argument or set its value to `off`.

 ## Using JSON templates